MarkWilkes/COMP3501A_project_bk_bl_mw/README.md

 ##Game Performance

+DirectX Toolkit is provided, however, it may not have been built for the system you are using.
+It might be advisable to redownload and build DirectXTK for your machine.
+This game should work on Windows 7/Windows 8/8.1.

 Known Crash: On player death (from collision), the game will crash.

 Note the Control + O command to toggle special effects.